 The Ultimate Guide to Growing Avocado Trees in Clay Soil

-The key to success lies in understanding the unique needs of the avocado tree's root system and the challenges that clay soil presents.
+The key to success in growing avocado trees in clay soils, lie in understanding the unique needs of the avocado tree's root system and the challenges that clay soil presents.

 The Problem with Clay Soil and Avocado Roots